Dadd0/AI_MedCare_282401/README.md

 - Lorenzo Laterza 283121

-## Introduction
+## Introduction ✍️
-*At MedCare Wellness Research Center, we embark on a groundbreaking journey to predict the physical health of individuals using an extensive dataset encompassing 261,311 records.* Our ambitious project stands out in its scale and depth, delving into an array of factors that influence our physical health.
-The dataset is a rich tapestry of information, featuring a diverse range of attributes from physical and mental health assessments to lifestyle indicators such as exercise habits, sleep patterns, and smoking status.
+*At MedCare Wellness Research Center, we embark on a groundbreaking journey to predict the `Physical health` of individuals using an extensive dataset encompassing 261,311 records.* Our ambitious project stands out in its scale and depth, delving into an array of factors that influence our physical health.
+The dataset is a rich tapestry of information, featuring a diverse range of attributes from physical and mental health assessments to lifestyle indicators such as exercise habits, sleep patterns, and other health status.
 Notably, it comprises a higher proportion of categorical variables (13 in total) compared to numerical ones (5), including the unique PatientID for each individual.

 *Our approach is rooted in the OSEMN framework*, a robust and systematic pipeline that includes obtaining, scrubbing, exploring, modeling, and interpreting data.
 This comprehensive methodology ensures a meticulous and thorough analysis of the dataset.
 A key component of our project is an in-depth Exploratory Data Analysis (EDA), designed to uncover hidden patterns and insights, and visualizing our data.
 This step is crucial as it lays the foundation for subsequent phases of our research.